lydiolectal/lydiolectal.github.io/_posts/2018-04-15-week-2-time-flies-like-an-arrow-fruit-flies-like-a-banana.markdown

 # Monday - Wednesday

-Started debugging an old C tokenizer for Racket
+Started debugging an old C tokenizer for Racket.

-Realized that debugging was not the way I wanted to spend the majority of my time at RC
+Realized that debugging was not the way I wanted to spend the majority of my time at RC.

-Started writing a tokenizer in Python Racket
+Started writing a tokenizer in Python Racket.

 Learned about regular expressions and used them for the first time in my tokenizer!
 Regular expressions are a way of representing a pattern of characters, which can then be used to perform searches on strings.
 For instance, if I wanted to find all continuous (i.e., unbroken by whitespace) sequences of characters that began with a ' symbol, which is syntactic sugar for [quote](https://docs.racket-lang.org/guide/quote.html) in Racket, I could write this expression: